HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 -profile http://hl7.org/fhir/us/smarthealthcards-vaccination/StructureDefinition/covid19-laboratory-result-observation-dm \
 path/to/resource.json
 ```

+For convenience, here are the commands for validating the bundles:

+* [VaccineCredentialBundleDM]

 You can also use the online validator at <https://inferno.healthit.gov/validator/>.
 To use this, click "Advanced Options" and upload [package.tgz](package.tgz), then select the name of the profile you want to validate against in the dropdown.